seanrayburn/Portfolio/Creative-Writing-Tips.md

 ## Punctuating Titles

-Use italics to for titles or names of specific works, such as books, films, TV shows, podcasts, magazines, albums, and other long-form works.
+Use italics for titles or names of specific works, such as books, films, TV shows, podcasts, magazines, albums, and other long-form works.

 - Example: _The Magic Mountain_ by Thomas Mann (Novel)